“I gained weight because I’m so healthy. I’ve learned how to eat and for the first time in my life I can sleep.” – Judy Garland, 1950

-January 4, 1942: These photos were taken of Judy and husband David Rose at the Dearborn Station in Chicago, Illinois.
-The to were on their way to begin a personal appearance tour of midwestern training installations.
+January 4, 1942: These photos were taken of Judy and her husband David Rose at the Dearborn Station in Chicago, Illinois.
+The two were on their way to begin a personal appearance tour of midwestern training installations.
 At this point, America had been in World War II for under a month and Judy was one of the first big Hollywood stars to go out and entertain the troops.
-She did four shows a day, singing 12 songs in each show, over a three-week period.
+She gave four shows a day, singing 12 songs in each show, over a three-week period.

 January 4, 1943: Girl Crazy began filming with the “I Got Rhythm” number on the “Exterior Corral” set.
 Time called: 11:00 a.m.; dismissed: 5:58 p.m.

 Nine days were spent filming the “I Got Rhythm” number, four more than planned.
 This put the film $60,000 over budget.
 Director Busby Berkeley’s idea for the number resulted in a grueling shoot that was particularly hard on Judy.
 So hard that by mid-month she was confined to her bed from exhaustion, her weight had dropped to 94 pounds.
 Berkeley was replaced by Norman Taurog, but his production number of “I Got Rhythm” became the finale of the film.

 January 4, 1945: Charles B. Driscoll’s column relays the following tale about Judy singing “Ave Maria.”
 There is no information about this alleged performance at a church in Providence.
 It’s probably not true but wouldn’t it be wonderful if there were a recording of Judy singing “Ave Maria”??
 Talk about chills up one’s spine!